 Dr. Carol Weitzman, M.D.

 Dr. Weitzman is a board-certified and nationally recognized leader in Developmental-Behavioral Pediatrics.
 She has been a member of the faculty at Yale for 25 years and is a Professor of Pediatrics.
 She directed the section of DBP at Yale and the DBP fellowship program.
-She has been instrumental in leading the efforts for Yale's transformation into an Autism friendly hospital.
 She has been named as a Top Doctor in CT and nationally.

 Nationally, she has served as the American Academy of Pediatrics (AAP) Chair of the Section of Developmental-Behavioral Pediatrics and is an AAP Fetal Alcohol Spectrum Disorders Regional Education and Awareness Liaison.
 In these roles, she has authored important clinical reports related to children's behavior, development and well-being.

-Dr. Weitzman is a leader in the Society for Developmental and Behavioral Pediatrics and serves as the Program Chair for the national meeting.
+Dr. Weitzman is the incoming president for the Society for Developmental and Behavioral Pediatrics and serves as the Program Chair for the national meeting.
 She also developed a Research Scholar's Symposium, which was designed to promote research around child development and promote the growth of emerging scholars.

 Dr. Weitzman currently is leading a program to link professionals with an interest in neurodevelopmental disorders around the world in monthly conferences via telehealth and is conducting research on identifying underserved children with ASD earlier through the use of a family navigator.